aheissenberger/scanner-programmer/README.md

 ## Contributing

 Contributions are welcome!
-If you want to add support for more countries, improve the code, or fix bugs, please follow these steps:
+If you want to improve the code, or fix bugs, please follow these steps:

 1. Fork the repository and create a new branch for your feature or fix.
 2. Make your changes and add or update tests as needed.